 "The Cherokee nation never authorized the formation of this spurious compact.
-They never conferred on the individuals who signed it any authority to give their assent.
-They have never recognized its validity, and never can.
+They never conferred on the individuals who They have never resigned it any authority to give their assent. cognized its validity, and never can.
 They have protested against it as a fraud upon themselves and upon the United States."
 (Document 120, page 803.)

-Again: on the 22d February, 1837, the same parties memorialized Congress, and spoke as follows:
+Again: on the 22d February, 1837, the same parties memorialized

+Congress, and spoke as follows: